Dana Larsen: Political parties and candidacies

+BC Marijuana Party and Canadian Marijuana Party

 Larsen was a founding member of both the Marijuana Party of Canada and the BC Marijuana Party.
 In the 2000 Canadian federal election, Larsen ran as the Marijuana Party candidate for the riding of West Vancouver-Sunshine Coast, receiving 3% of the vote.
 In the 2001 British Columbia provincial election, Larsen ran as a BC Marijuana Party candidate in the Powell River-Sunshine Coast riding, receiving 3.5% of the vote.

 After the 2001 election, Larsen became the Leader of the BC Marijuana Party.

+New Democratic Party

 In 2003, Larsen resigned from both Marijuana parties and joined Canada's New Democratic Party.

 In 2005, Larsen founded a group called "End Prohibition: NDP Against the Drug War."
 Larsen has since claimed that End Prohibition was instrumental in passing progressive drug-policy resolutions through the provincial NDP in British Columbia, Saskatchewan and Ontario.

 Larsen was the federal New Democratic Party candidate for the riding of West Vancouver—Sunshine Coast—Sea to Sky Country for the 2008 federal election.
 However, he resigned on September 17, after videos he had filmed for Pot-TV in 1999 were released to the media, which showed him taking LSD and smoking marijuana.

+Run for leadership of BC NDP

-On December 29, 2010, Larsen announced his candidacy for the leadership of the British Columbia NDP, running against Adrian DIx, John Horgan, Mike Farnworth and Nicholas Simons.
+On December 29, 2010, Larsen announced his candidacy for the leadership of the British Columbia NDP, running against Adrian Dix, John Horgan, Mike Farnworth and Nicholas Simons.
 Larsen came in fourth, with 2.7% of the vote.